Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Demonstration with real robot experiments

 \subsection{Peg-in-hole task}

+Because the proposed method's learning performance as a general RL method has been confirmed in the preceding simulations, its adaptability to non-stationary problems is demonstrated.
+As an example of a non-stationary problem, the change in reward is used, as it is easy to see the different optimal results.
+It should be noted that the following task is intended to be a case-study demonstration of qualitative adaptability to non-stationary problems rather than a quantitative comparative evaluation with RL methods.

-As a real-robot-used demonstration of the proposed method, a peg-in-hole task with a robot arm is performed (see Fig.~\ref{fig:exp_env}).
+Specifically, as a real-robot-used demonstration of the proposed method, a peg-in-hole task with a robot arm is performed (see Fig.~\ref{fig:exp_env}).
 The robot used is Open Manipulator X developed by Robotis, which has one axis for yaw rotation; three axes for pitch rotation; and one axis for a gripper.
-That is, the robot can control the position of its end effector while keeping the gripper vertical.
+That is, the robot can control the position of its end-effector while keeping the gripper vertical.
 However, it should be noted that the position control is not sufficiently accurate and the control error may occur.

-Two types of pegs with different shapes are prepared, and either of them are grasped by the robot from the beginning of episode.
-Two 70~mm squared plates, each of which has the hole corresponding to either of pegs in the center, are set side by side on the environment.
+Two different types of pegs are prepared, and either of them is grasped by the robot from the start of the episode.
+Two 70~mm squared plates, each of which has the hole corresponding to either of the pegs in the center, are set side by side on the environment.
 The depth of each hole is around 5~mm.
-Note that cushions are attached on the bottom of the plates and pegs to reduce the load when insertion is attempted deviated from the center of holes.
+It is worth noting that cushions are attached to the bottom of the plates and pegs to reduce the load when the insertion attempts to deviate from the center of the holes.
 In this setting, the working space of the end effector is within $[\underline{p}, \overline{p}]$ (see Table~\ref{tab:exp_environment}).

-As state space for RL, the three-dimensional observed and commanded positions of the end effector are employed.
-To utilize the load as collision detection, the observed currents on four axes (without the actuator for the gripper) are added (roughly within [-500~mA, 500~mA] for each current).
+The three-dimensional observed and commanded positions of the end effector are used as RL state space.
+To utilize the load as collision detection, the observed currents on four axes (without the actuator for the gripper) are added (roughly within [$-$500~mA, 500~mA] for each current).
 From the control error and the load, the flag of collision ($\in [0, 1]$) is stochastically given.
 In total, the 11-dimensional state space is constructed.